BlockchainCommons/GordianSeedTool-iOS/Docs/Definitions.md

 The controller of an `autonomous identifier` is the entity (person, organization, or autonomous software) that has the capability, as defined by derivation, to make changes to an `Event Log`.
 This capability is typically asserted by the control of a single inception key.
 In DIDs this is typically asserted by the control of set of cryptographic keys used by software acting on behalf of the controller, though it may also be asserted via other mechanisms.
 In KERI an AID has one single controller.
 Note that a DID may have more than one controller, and the DID `subject` can be the DID controller, or one of them.

 #### Cryptocurrency
 A digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a digital ledger or computerized database using strong cryptography to secure transaction record entries, to control the creation of additional digital coin records.
-See [more](https://en.wikipedia.org/wiki/Cryptocurrency)
+See [more in source](https://en.wikipedia.org/wiki/Cryptocurrency)

 #### Entropy
 Unpredictable information.
-Often used as a _secret_ or as input to a _key_ generation algorithm.[More](https://en.wikipedia.org/wiki/Entropy_(information_theory))
+Often used as a _secret_ or as input to a _key_ generation algorithm.[More in source](https://en.wikipedia.org/wiki/Entropy_(information_theory))

 The term entropy is also used to describe the degree of unpredictability of a message.
 Entropy is then measured in bits.
 The degree or strength of randomness determines how difficult it would be for someone else to reproduce the same large random number.
 This is called _collision resistance_.